csabbee/tech_assessment/DOCUMENTATION.md

 ### SCSS
-SCSS module system is being utilized and since we are using typescript we need type definitions for them, otherwise TS would complain that what wea are trying to import is not exported from the given file.
+SCSS module system is being utilized and since we are using typescript we need type definitions for them, otherwise TS would complain that what we are trying to import is not exported from the given file.

 This is where `typed-scss-modules` comes handy, it will generate the `.d.ts` file for every `.scss` file